swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 ##### Slices of BufferPointer

-We propose to add to slices of `Unsafe[Mutable][Raw]BufferPointer` all the `BufferPointer`-specific methods of their `Base`.
+We propose to extend slices of `Unsafe[Mutable][Raw]BufferPointer` with all the `BufferPointer`-specific methods of their `Base`.
 The following declarations detail the additions, which are all intended to behave exactly as the functions on the base BufferPointer types:

 ```swift
 extension Slice<UnsafeBufferPointer<T>> {